ecmwf/infero/docs/User_Guide/usage_examples.rst

 The examples can be run as follows (in this specific case shown below, the onnx backend is used - therefore to run the example as below, make sure that ONNX backend is installed - see :ref:`getting_started`).

-Note that here below <path/to/mimo/model> is: <path/to/infero/sources>/tests/data/mimo_model
+Note that here <path/to/mimo/model> is <path/to/infero/sources>/tests/data/mimo_model

 C example: